margo/specification/system-design/fleet-management/workload/device-capability-reporting.md

 # Device Capabilities

 The purpose of device capabilities reporting is to ensure the Workload Fleet Management solution has the information needed to pair workloads with compatible edge devices.
-The [device's capabilities](../../margo-api-reference/workload-api/device-api/device-capabilities.md) are reported to the workload orchestration web service using [Margo management API](../../margo-api-reference/margo-api-specification.md).
+The device's capabilities are reported to the WFM web service using the Margo Management API.

 ### Device Capability Reporting

-The device owner MUST report their device's capabilities and characteristics via the [Device API](../../margo-api-reference/workload-api/device-api/device-capabilities.md) when onboarding the device with the workload orchestration solution.
-Additionally, during the lifecycle of the Edge device, if there is a change that impacts the reported characteristics, the device's interface shall send an update to the Workload Fleet Manager.
+The device owner MUST report their device's capabilities and characteristics, via the device API, when onboarding the device with the Workload Fleet Management solution.
+Additionally, during the lifecycle of the edge device, if there is a change that impacts the reported characteristics, the device MUST update the Workload Fleet Manager with the latest information via the management API.

-> Action: The device capabilities details are still being discussed

 The following information MUST be provided: